Texas cities hope to avoid another night of violent protests

 The Austin Justice Coalition had planned to gather in memory of Floyd and Mike Ramos, who was killed by Austin police in April.
 Chas Moore, the group’s director, said white people had “co-opted” the moment and that he could not ensure a safe environment for black demonstrators.
 He did not specify who he was concerned might try to hurt black protesters.

 Saturday’s demonstrations included vandalism at the state Capitol, where state police had already established a strong presence at the Sunday morning.
-The Capitol grounds were closed for the day, but demonstrators nonetheless gathered on the street outside in early afternoon.
+The Capitol grounds were closed for the day, but demonstrators nonetheless gathered on the street outside in early afternoon and marched onto a highway.

-In Dallas, where police arrested nearly 90 people Saturday after businesses were broken into and one man was badly beaten, authorities are considering a curfew.
-But local activists Dominique Alexander said demonstrations are still planned outside the police station and county jail.
+Police in Dallas arrested nearly 90 people Saturday after businesses were broken into and one man was badly beaten.
+Before the curfew was announced, local activists Dominiue Alexander said demonstrations were still planned outside the police station and county jail during the afternoon and evening..

 “The majority of the looters were not protesters,” Alexander said.
 “You have people taking advantage.”